Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Appendix

 \section{Appendix}

-We give in this Section the proofs of Propositions \ref{Cauchypbm} and \ref{prop-mp}.
+We give in this \eb{Appendix} the proof of Propositions \ref{Cauchypbm} and \ref{prop-mp}.
 Well-posedness relies on a fixed point argument which is also used for the comparison principle.
 We first state two Lemmas.

 \begin{lem} Let $a,b \in \mathcal{C}^0_b \left(\R_+ \times \R\times V\right)$ and $g^0 \in \mathcal{C}^0_b \left(\R , L^1( V)\right)$.
 Then there exists a unique function $g \in \mathcal{C}^0_b \left( \R_+\times \R, L^1( V)\right)$ such that